February 2019 Paris fire: Response

 The fire occurred around a month after an explosion at a Paris bakery killed four people.
 In this context, the fire highlighted vulnerabilities of Paris' infrastructure to fire.
 Paris Mayor Anne Hidalgo responded to the loss of life and injuries caused by the blaze by saying the city was in "mourning," while French President Emmanuel Macron stated that France "had woken up to tragedy."
-Interior Miniter Christophe Castaner and the president praised the over 250 firefighters for their efforts to extinguish the blaze.
+Interior Minister Christophe Castaner and the president praised the over 250 firefighters for their efforts to extinguish the blaze.

 The fire was noted for the speed and violence at which it traveled through a modern building, with Le Monde comparing it to fires of poorer and older buildings.